Morocco's historic Women's World Cup debut inspires girls even if some in the Arab world ignore it | KRDO

 Associated Press

-RABAT, Morocco (AP) — The game was sparsely attended; it was midweek and the match wasn’t going to be a nail-biter: the Association Sportive des Forces Armees Royales, a powerhouse in women’s soccer here, ended up crushing its Moroccan national women’s professional league opponent 7-0.
+RABAT, Morocco (AP) — The game was sparsely attended; it was midweek and the outcome wasn’t much in doubt: the Association Sportive des Forces Armees Royales, a powerhouse in women’s soccer here, ended up crushing its Moroccan women’s national professional league opponent 7-0.

-Dressed in a jersey reading “Morocco” in Arabic, 5-year-old Aliae Benazzouza descended to the pitch to meet the players.
-A favorite of hers, Fatima Tagnaout, who plays for Morocco’s national women’s team and for the armed forces team known as ASFAR, wrapped her arms around Aliae as they posed for photos.
-Aliae waved at another player.
-During the game, she would make her way to the front of the stands for a better view.
+Wearing her hair in half-up pigtails and dressed in a jersey reading “Morocco” in Arabic, 5-year-old Aliae Benazzouza descended to the pitch to meet the players.
+A favorite of hers, Fatima Tagnaout, who plays for Morocco’s national women’s team and for the armed forces team known as ASFAR, embraced Aliae and held her hand as they posed for photos.
+Aliae waved at another player, calling her name.
+During the game, she would make her way to the front of the stands, pressing against a rail, for a better view.

+“I was very happy,” Aliae said.
+Her mom, Souad El Khorchef, a teacher, said her daughter peppered her with kisses afterward in thanks for taking her to the game and asked to practice soccer.
+El Khorchef told her that is possible when she’s older.

-After years largely in the margins, Moroccan women’s soccer is gaining new ground, capturing the imagination of some girls like Aliae, winning the hearts and minds of more parents, and chipping away at a traditional view of soccer as a men’s game.
-Morocco’s national team, dubbed the Atlas Lionesses, will make its debut this month at the FIFA Women’s World Cup, the first to qualify from the Arab world, where many are wild for the men’s game.
+After years largely in the margins, Moroccan women’s soccer is gaining new ground at home and beyond, capturing the imagination of some girls like Aliae, winning the hearts and minds of more parents, and chipping away at a traditional view of soccer as a men’s game.
+Morocco’s national team, the Atlas Lionesses, will make its debut this month at the FIFA Women’s World Cup, the first to qualify from the Arab world, where many are wild for the men’s game.

-He said the Lionesses’ achievement “shows how women’s soccer has progressed” in the North African country and has filled him with joy.
-He added, though, that not everyone he knows shares his enthusiasm due to conservative views or religious beliefs against women wearing shorts.
+He said the Lionesses’ achievement “shows how women’s soccer has progressed” in the North African country, filling him with joy.
+He added, though, that not everyone he knows shares his enthusiasm due to conservative views or to religious beliefs against women wearing shorts.

 The national team’s upcoming Women’s World Cup appearance follows their male counterpart’s history making feat as the first African or Arab team to reach the World Cup semifinals.
 Last year’s run galvanized support from other Arab countries.

-Morocco’s 2022 hosting of the Women’s Africa Cup of Nations drew large numbers of spectators and catapulted the country to the upcoming global tournament.
-It marked a watershed moment in perceptions for many, soccer officials and players say.
+Morocco’s 2022 hosting of the Women’s Africa Cup of Nations drew large numbers of spectators and catapulted the country to the upcoming global tournament in Australia and New Zealand.
+It marked a watershed moment, soccer officials and players say.

-“The qualification of the women’s team for the finals at the Africa Cup of Nations, the media momentum and the wide audience that followed … breathed new life into women’s soccer in Morocco,” said Khadija Illa, president of the national women’s soccer league.
+“The qualification of the women’s team for the finals at the Africa Cup of Nations, the media momentum and the wide audience that followed … breathed new life into women’s soccer in Morocco,” Khadija Illa, president of the national women’s soccer league, told The Associated Press.
+“We now see families bring their children, … their daughters, to play soccer.”

-The on-the-pitch victories, she said, were the culmination of efforts in recent years by the Royal Moroccan Football Federation to develop soccer, including for women.
+The on-the-pitch victories, she said, were the culmination of efforts by the Royal Moroccan Football Federation to develop soccer, including for women.
 Female players and teams traditionally suffered from neglect here and in the Arab world.

-“Everything related to women requires struggling for,” Illa said.
+“Everything related to women requires struggling for,” she said.
 “We’re not 100% where we want to be, but we have put sound structures in place.”

-Those include the hiring of Atlas Lionesses’ coach Reynald Pedros and moves by the Moroccan federation to support women’s clubs with such things as salaries.
-Providing financial help was part of an agreement announced in 2020 for the growth and professionalization of female soccer; goals included establishing a national under-17 championship and increasing the number of female players.
+Those include hiring Atlas Lionesses’ coach Reynald Pedros and moves in recent years by the Moroccan federation to support women’s clubs with such things as salaries and buses.
+Financial assistance was part of an agreement announced in 2020 for the growth and professionalization of female soccer; goals included establishing a national under-17 championship and increasing the number of female players.

 “There’s no success without financial support,” Illa said.
+“Everyone played before but they played without enthusiasm. … When they realized that soccer can also become a career, the appetite has increased.”
 Still, she said, large salary gaps exist between male and female players at Moroccan clubs, adding, “We’re still at the beginning of the road.”

-She cited a sports-study program that searches for youthful talent and provides girls who qualify with housing, schooling and soccer practice.
+She cited a sports-study program that searches for youthful talent, houses girls who qualify and provides them with schooling and soccer practice.
+It’s funded by the Royal Moroccan Football Federation and has produced such players as Tagnaout, Illa said.

-Bahya El Yahmidi, who oversees women’s soccer at ASFAR, said with victories, attitudes have been evolving.
+Bahya El Yahmidi, who oversees women’s soccer at ASFAR, said with more victories, attitudes have been evolving.

 “In the beginning, there was such talk as ‘You belong in the home or in the kitchen’ … or girls would wait for their fathers or brothers to leave before they could sneak out to play,” she said.
 “But later, a brother would come with his sister, a father with his daughter.”

+Nouhaila Benzina, who also plays for the national team and ASFAR, said her soccer career has opened up new worlds, helping her meet people from different countries and religions.
+The 25-year-old never saw her passion for soccer at odds with her modest attire and the Islamic headscarf that she wears on and off the pitch.

+“This fills me up with joy and makes me want to work harder to show girls they can achieve great things.”

-For Hiba Karami, who plays for another local team, Fath Union Sport, the advancement in women’s soccer has made a dream of hers a reality.
+The Lionesses’ ascent fuels the resolve of players like Hiba Karami, who plays for another local team, Fath Union Sport.

+“This has made me work harder, aspire for more, dream,” said the 18-year-old, who hopes one day to play with the senior national team.

-Last year, Karami was one of the players representing Morocco in the FIFA U-17 Women’s World Cup.
-Karami loved soccer because her older sister played.
+The advancement in women’s soccer has made a dream a reality for Karami; last year, she was one of the players representing Morocco in the FIFA U-17 Women’s World Cup in India.

+Karami loved soccer from a young age because her older sister played; they practiced together at home and on the beach.

+“At the time, not much attention was paid to women’s soccer,” she said.
+Her parents supported her, and Karami paid little heed to naysayers.

-In recent years, Karami said, she’s seen women’s soccer receive more attention.
-She was overjoyed to see many turn up to support the national team during the Women’s Africa Cup of Nations.
+In recent years, women’s soccer has received more attention, Karami said.
+She was overjoyed to see many people supporting the national team during last year’s Women’s Africa Cup of Nations, where it lost 2-1 to South Africa in the final.

 “I wish she were here to witness my achievements,” Karami said, breaking into tears.